Category:

 • AI contract repository: Every signed agreement is stored in one central place.
 You can search by keyword or pull insights straight from the contracts.

-• Workflows: Approvals, reviews, and sign-offs happen automatically once your process is set up.
+• Automated workflows: Approvals, reviews, and sign-offs happen automatically once your process is set up.
 Teams stay in sync without needing manual check-ins.

-• Security-first: Aline is SOC II certified and uses strong encryption.
+• Data security first: Aline is SOC II certified and uses strong encryption.
 It doesn’t train on your data or expose sensitive info.

 Pros